The-Library-Of-Shaders/the-library-of-shaders.github.io/docs/index.md

 # Welcome to the Library of Shaders

-The Library of Shaders is an open-source project that intends to release **copyright and license free** examples and explanations for shader effects, in order to empower developers to learn and develop shader effects.
+The Library of Shaders is an open-source project that intends to release **copyright and license free** examples and explanations of miscellaneous shader effects, in order to empower developers to learn and develop shader effects themselves.

-All shader code is written to be valid **GLSL** or **OpenGL Shading Language**.
-We define a few variables which match the [ShaderToy](https://www.shadertoy.com/new) environment for ease of testing, but they can be swiftly adapted.
+All shader code here is written to be valid **GLSL** or **OpenGL Shading Language**.
+We define a few variables which match the [ShaderToy](https://www.shadertoy.com/new) environment for ease of testing, but they can be easily adapted as needed.

 ## Variables